Sap Oozing from Deck Boards – How to Fix?

 Removing the Sap from the Deck Boards

-In fact, the sap is how the tree moves nutrients through itself, so there is no escaping wood with sap.
+The sap (pitch) is how the tree moves nutrients through itself, so there is no escaping wood with sap.

 Fortunately, there are a few steps you can follow to stop this from happening.
 Here are they…